jasharwood/16colgrid/README.md

 </div>
 ```

-In the above demo I have set up a full-width grid for mobile devices (`col-16`), which snaps to a 4 col grid with a 6 col offset on slightly larger devices (`col-sm-4` `offset-sm-6`).
+In the above example, I have set up a full-width grid for mobile devices (`col-16`), which snaps to a 4 column  grid with a 6 column offset on slightly larger devices (`col-sm-4` `offset-sm-6`).
 If we did not apply the  `col-sm-4` class, our grid would remain 16 cols on any viewport size.
 However, as it stands, our grid on a viewport larger than `540px` (our sm breakpoint) will become two columns.
 This view will remain true unless we add a `col-` class that activates at a new, larger, breakpoint (e.g. `col-md-`).

 I find the mobile-first approach demonstrated above an excellent way to work.
 Broadly speaking, my workflow is as follows: